 The cobblestone tile layout pattern employs rectangular tiles laid in the herringbone format.
 In addition, around the edges of the herringbone format we have smaller square tiles which create a larger pattern.
-Sounds complicated and expect to have additional costs from a tiler when installing, it takes time and though but really looks stunning when installed.
+Sounds complicated and expect to have additional costs from a tiler when installing, it takes time but really looks stunning when installed.

 It would seem odd to have two different tile shapes laid in a brick bond or stretcher bond tile layout.
 However that is exactly what the English Bond pattern is.

 The English Bond pattern uses alternating rows of rectangular and square tiles.
 The square tiles are centered on the rectangles and the ends of all the tiles line up between the rows.

 This pattern is great for creating continuity throughout the home by taking your floor or wall tile onto the wall and vice versa.